dart-lang/leak_tracker/doc/BASELINE.md

 ## Regression testing

-If you want your tests to fail in case of significant diviation from baseline, please, upvote and comment the issue: https://github.com/dart-lang/leak_tracker/issues/120.
+If you want your tests to fail in case of significant deviation from baseline, please, upvote and comment the issue: https://github.com/dart-lang/leak_tracker/issues/120.

 ## Other than RSS values